cooperlyt/keycloak-phone-provider/README.md

 ### **OTP by Phone**

 Two user attributes are going to be used by this provider: _phoneNumberVerified_ (bool) and _phoneNumber_ (str).
-Many users can have the same _phoneNumber_, but only one of them is getting _phoneNumberVerified_ = true at the end of a verification process.
+Many users can have the same _phoneNumber_, but only one of them will have _phoneNumberVerified_ = true at the end of a verification process.
 This accommodates the use case of pre-paid numbers that get recycled if inactive for too much time.